 - Applied projects for research-focussed university students or intern programs;

 - Developing research translation and impact strategies in the social services sector.

-Our team can support members in:
+Our network can support members in:

 - Forming national consortia to compete for evidence-based grant funding;